juyeolEom/CS470_K_SAM/README.md

 Having trained your model or if you're using a pretrained SAM model, you can use `scripts/inference.py` to run inference on a set of images.
 We used the best model which is the result of 18000th iteration.
-We put images for testing in `images/members`.
+We used images for testing in `images/members`.

 ```
 python scripts/inference.py \